blab/pathogen-embed/README.md

 These unassigned samples receive a cluster label of "-1".

 ![Example t-SNE embedding of seasonal influenza A/H3N2 hemagglutinin sequences colored by the cluster label assigned by pathogen-cluster](images/example-tsne-embedding-with-clusters.png)

+If you know the minimum genetic distance you want to require between clusters, you can use the equation from the pairwise distance figure above to determine the corresponding minimum Euclidean distance to pass to `pathogen-cluster`'s `--distance-threshold` argument.

 ## Build documentation